Resources

 WARNING: PERIPHERAL ISCHEMIA FOLLOWING COADMINISTRATION WITH STRONG CYP3A4 INHIBITORS

 Serious and/or life-threatening peripheral ischemia has been associated with the coadministration of dihydroergotamine with strong CYP3A4 inhibitors including protease inhibitors and macrolide antibiotics.
 Because CYP3A4 inhibition elevates the serum levels of dihydroergotamine, the risk for vasospasm leading to cerebral ischemia and/or ischemia of the extremities is increased.
-Hence, concomitant use of Brekiya autoinjector with strong CYP3A4 inhibitors is contraindicated.
+Hence, concomitant use of Brekiya with strong CYP3A4 inhibitors is contraindicated.

 - Myocardial Ischemia and/or Infarction, Other Cardiac Adverse Reactions, and Fatalities: In patients with risk factors predictive of coronary artery disease, consider first dose administration under medical supervision with an electrocardiogram.

-- Cerebrovascular Adverse Reactions and Fatalities: Cerebrovascular hemorrhage, subarachnoid hemorrhage, and stroke have been reported; discontinue Brekiya autoinjector if suspected.
+- Cerebrovascular Adverse Reactions and Fatalities: Cerebrovascular hemorrhage, subarachnoid hemorrhage, and stroke have been reported; discontinue Brekiya if suspected.

-- Other Vasospasm Related Adverse Reactions: Brekiya autoinjector may cause vasospasm or elevation in blood pressure.
+- Other Vasospasm Related Adverse Reactions: Brekiya may cause vasospasm or elevation in blood pressure.
 Discontinue if signs or symptoms of vasoconstriction develop.

 - Medication Overuse Headache: Detoxification may be necessary.